 Cudahy is a city located in southeastern Los Angeles County, California.
 In terms of area, Cudahy is the second smallest city in Los Angeles County, after Hawaiian Gardens, but with one of the highest population densities of any incorporated city in the United States.
 It is part of the Gateway Cities region.
 Cudahy is populated predominantly by Latino non-citizen immigrants and has a population of 23,805 as of the 2010 U.S. Census.

-There You Have It – Hispanic Populations Across California
+There You Have It – Hispanic or Latino Populations Across California

-If you’re looking for a breakdown of Hispanic populations across California according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across California according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in California:
+If you’re curious enough, here are the least Hispanic or Latino places in California:

 - Los Altos Hills